Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 Instead you will need to visit the [Suckless Website](https://suckless.org/) to get the source files and relevant patches.

 They have the base version of dwm on git, so you will need to run the clone command to pull it down onto your machine.
-Run the git commmand:
+Run the git command:

 ```bash
 git clone git://git.suckless.org/dwm